Matt266/Crude-Class-D-Audio-Amplifier/README.md

 ### Filters
   First things first I omitted the filters.
-The input filter would be needed to protect for any noise - as my input signal is rather clear and I epexted my design to introduce a lot of distortion due to the unsuited components available and my lack in experience and knowledge.
+The input filter would be needed to protect for any noise - as my input signal is rather clear and I epexted my design to introduce a lot of distortion due to the unsuited components available and my lack in experience and knowledge it wouldn't improve the quality and be useless anyway.
 The ouput filter will filter out the high frequency content of the pwm signal - as this frequency is way to high to be heard with 200kHz (I didn't have chosen a fixed  frequency yet but knew it would be at least that high) I omitted this filter too.
 There are other reasons for applying the lowpass like avoid possible damage to the speakers, EMI, etc. which I also ignored for this project.

 ### Analog-Digital Converter
   ![crude class-d amp](/images/ADC_Input_stage.emf)
 ### Amplification stage